mingolino/BetterTracking/README.md

 # BetterTracking

 A Minecraft plugin that allows players to track others using directional indicators and optional distance display.
-Built for Paper 1.13+.
+Built for Spigot 1.13+.

 ---